smokerbank/Simple-AI-algorithms/README.md

-Simple linear regression for football betting.
+Simple AI algorithm for learning.